-- Quick-turn needs, ready-access, scrappy (but quality, of
+- Quick-turn needs, ready-access, scrappy research (but quality, of course)

 - Immerse with your consumer

 - Understand behaviors over time

 - Something else?

-- All of the above
+- · All of the above

-No matter what your needs, C+R will create a custom community or panel that applies to one, some, or all of the above.
+No matter how unique or diverse your needs, C+R will create a custom community or panel that applies to one, some, or all of the above.